The Case for CRE Property Owners & Managers Installing Commercial Solar on Buildings with a Full Service Gross Lease

 For businesses that don’t want to make an upfront investment, smart financing options are available.

 Make sure it’s turnkey: Property owners need to make sure the contractor or EPC they choose will provide complete service from start to finish.
-Commercial installations require much more upfront planning to design the appropriate system to meet the owner’s goals.
+Commercial solar solutions require much more upfront planning to design the appropriate system to meet the owner’s goals.

 The process can be daunting, hiring a turnkey contractor will reduce the owner’s involvement.
 This makes the process easier for everyone.